So which user is making the request?

 Look for "Network Access:Sharing and Security model for local accounts" and set it to "Classic".

-IMPORTANT NOTE: Both solutions above discuss changing which user the monitoring service runs as.
+IMPORTANT NOTE: The solutions above discuss changing which user the monitoring service runs as.

 You can also set the login credentials on each individual server from within the Console.
 Right click the server and you'll